 - As Northern Ireland’s first minister announces masks will become compulsory in public enclosed spaces, Queen’s University has stated it will also make face masks mandatory on parts of its campus.

-- A white-paper published by China’s largest private education service provider reports students favor studying in the UK over the US.
+- A white-paper published by China’s largest private education service provider reports students to favor studying in the UK over the US.

 - A recent study claims Germany’s effort to improve the international competitiveness of some institutions has instead harmed research quality.